djaus2/TF-Luma-Ble/README.md

 > Ultimately this project will be used with the [djaus2/SwissTimingGemini7SegDisplay](https://github.com/djaus2/SwissTimingGemini7SegDisplay) project to trigger the end of a sprint race.

+> ***Latest:* V1.2** Focus upon Threshold mode.
+Only log where beam is intercepted closer than that when Reset/Start.
+Also can turn Pico Serial Debug Off/On

-> ***Latest:* V1.1** Major changes to WPF UI including Graph mode.
+> ***V1.1** Major changes to WPF UI including Graph mode.
 Better button state management in UI.
 Some changes to Pico sketch to match.
 Console unchanged.
 *Documentation needs to catch up.*

 ## C# Projects